neuronex-wm/irg2_conversion/uwo/README.md

 ## UWO IRG2 Lab conversion

 This sub directory consists of scripts utilized to convert data from IRG2 group @ uwo to NWB.
-Contained here are three scripts adapted heavily from the allen institutes IPFX package. as such these scripts are subject to the same  liscence as the IPFX repo.
+Contained here are three scripts adapted heavily from the allen institutes IPFX package. as such these scripts are subject to the same license as the IPFX repo.

 ### TODO
 - Documentation